erroronline1/caro/readme.md

 ## Stress test

 Can be performed with ./api/_stresstest.php.
-20000 calendar-events or records / record contributions can be created at a time to review the applications performance on increasing workload.
+20000 calendar-events or records / record contributions and 1000 orders can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted.
 The script still should be removed from the production server once being tested.
 On 100000 distributed records the performance did well.
 During creation the products database has been evaluated ([1](#server-setup), [2](#miscellaneous)).

 [Content](#content)